COLOMBIA: GATEWAY TO SOUTH AMERICA

 The history of modern Colombia begins in 1819 when the Viceroyalty of Nueva Granada, as it was then known, was liberated by Simon Bolivar, thus ending more than 300 years of colonial domination by Spain.

-Colombia is the fourth largest country in South America, and is also the only South American country with coastlines on both the North Pacific Ocean and Caribbean Sea.
+Colombia is the fourth largest country in South America and is also the only South American country with coastlines on both the North Pacific Ocean and the Caribbean Sea.